acuity-network/book.acuity.exchange/src/tokenomics.md

 The Acuity community will use non-violent methods to ensure that ACU is not traded on exchanges that can debase.
 This is one of the primary reasons why the Acuity DEX is being built.

+Note that the goal of the Acuity DEX is not to make the value of ACU trade higher.
+The goal is to provide fully permissionless, non-custodial, autonomous cross-chain trading.

 ## How to buy

 In order to hold ACU, you need to create install the [Polkadot browser extension](https://polkadot.js.org/extension/) and create an account on the [Acuity blockchain](https://chains.acuity.social/).